Mosaic Youth Theatre gets $1M gift from 'Hamilton' producer

 "He had the reaction that a lot of people have when they see the performances," Worth said.
 "He was really, really impressed by the young artists.
 He has an affinity for what Mosaic does."

 Rick Sperling, Mosaic founding artistic director, said "this incredibly generous grant comes at an important inflection point in Mosaic’s long history."

-Seller, in a statement, noted he's admired Sperling since the 1980s, when he directed shows at Performance Network in Ann Arbor.
+Seller, in a statement, said he's admired Sperling since the 1980s, when he directed shows at Performance Network in Ann Arbor.

 "He daily demonstrates that theater changes lives," Seller said.
 "His work with Mosaic has lifted and enriched the lives of thousands of young people and we are honored to help support a strong future for this extraordinary institution."

 Hamilton, a critically-acclaimed musical about U.S. Founding Father Alexander Hamilton, will be showing at Detroit's Fisher Theater from March 12- April 21.